Borislavsl/AutoCadPluginShowMessage/README.md

 # AutoCadShowMessagePlugin:

+Prerequisites

+1. Installed Autocad 2020

+2. Installed ObjectARX_for_AutoCAD_2020_Win_64_bit from https://www.autodesk.com/developer-network/platform-technologies/autocad/objectarx-license-download

+3. After open the solution in Visual Studio to both projects ShowMessagePlugin and
+UninstallShowMessagePlugin,

+the references to the following Dlls:
+AcCoreMgd
+AcCui
+AcDbMgd
+AcMgd,

+should be added from the folder:
+C:\Autodesk\ObjectARX_for_AutoCAD_2020_Win_64_bit\inc\

+4. In Properties Debug section of both project Start external program should be checked with C:\Program Files\Autodesk\AutoCAD 2020\acad.exe

 Start the project ShowMessagePlugin.

-It creates the plugin in %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle folder, and starts Autocad.
-ShowMesssagePlugin.dll is automatically executed in %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\Contents folder.
+It creates the plugin in %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\ folder subfolders (by post build events), and starts Autocad.
+ShowMesssagePlugin.dll is automatically executed from %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\Contents\ folder.

 In Add-ins a new panel and three split buttons are created.
 Clicking on them, they execute respectively: